raygon-renderer/raygon/README.md

 Much effort has been put into creating the fastest code possible.
 Raygon uses a custom hand-written linear algebra library based on `packed_simd`, making use of explicit SIMD wherever possible.
 Final binaries will be precompiled for specific architectures to make full use of SSE and AVX instruction sets on modern hardware.

-Currently, Raygon just uses a regular LBVH generated with a simple SAH heuristic, which achieves performance up to 18 Million rays per second on 29 threads with an AMD Threadripper 1950X, or around 620,000 rays/second per thread.
-I was able to test Raygon on an Intel i9 9900K and it acheived over 1.1 Million rays per second **per thread**.
+Currently, Raygon just uses a regular LBVH generated with a simple SAH heuristic, which achieves performance up to 28 Million rays per second on 28 threads with an AMD Threadripper 1950X, or around 1,000,000 rays/second per thread.

+Furthermore, some renders which acheived around 620,000 rays per second per core on my machine acheived over 1.1 Million rays per second **per thread** on an Intel i9 9900K.

+Complex scenes such as the living room demo above acheive around 13,000,000 rays per second on average.

 While less than what a GPU can achieve for brute-force path tracing, Raygon will support complex light transports that simply can't be run on a GPU, making this performance advantageous over competing renderers.